 - 15. The Authority is required to disclose material transactions with related parties bodies or individuals that have the potential to control or influence the Authority or be controlled or influenced by the Authority.
 Disclosure of these transactions allows readers to assess the extent to which the Authority might have been constrained in its ability to operate independently or might have secured the ability to limit another party's ability to bargain freely with the Authority. - 16.
 Central Government has a significant influence over the general operations of the Authority it is responsible for setting the statutory framework within which the Authority operates, provides a proportion of funding in the form of grants and prescribes the terms of many of the transactions that the Authority has with other parties (e.g. Council Tax bills).
-Grants received from Government are set out in table 11 on page 35. - 17.
+Grants received from Government are set out in table 10 on page 35. - 17.
 Members of the Authority have direct control over the Authority's financial and operating policies.
-The total of Members' allowances paid is shown in Note 12 on page 35.
+The total of Members' allowances paid is shown in Note 11 on page 35.
 No Members of the Authority or members of their immediate family or household declared any positions of influence. - 18.
 Officers No Senior Officers within the Service or members or their immediate family or household declared any positions of influence - 19.
 Place Partnership Ltd is a facilities management company co-owned by Hereford & Worcester Fire Authority, Worcestershire County Council, Warwickshire Police, and West Mercia Police (up until 31st March 2020 Redditch Borough Council and Worcester City Council were also co-owners) each party has equal shares and equal voting rights.
 Place Partnership Ltd has been classed as a Joint Operation because there is joint control and the activity of the arrangement is primarily to provide services to the parties within each party's boundaries.
 In 2020/21, the operating costs for the Authority were £1,531,632 (2019/20 £1,508,410) paid as principal costs to the company, with an additional sum of £353,732 (2019/20 £4,398,739) paid as agency costs, the Authority has received £0 (2019/20 £1,950) as income and this is reflected in the Comprehensive Income and Expenditure Statement.
 Place Partnership Ltd has not been fully consolidated into the Fire Authority's accounts as a Joint Operation, because there is no material difference between the costs already reflected.
+There is a creditor of £301,636.85 outstanding at the year-end and a debtor of £431,785.91.